El Afweyn: Archaeology

 The town of El Afweyn contains archeological sites in the form of pre-historical caves and rock-carvings.
 In 1972, a joint Somali-Soviet expedition arrived in El Afweyn to research these rock carvings.
 El Afweyn is also home to multiple cairns and the rock art site of God-Hardune near the town.

 Near El Afweyn is the ruined Islamic city of Maduna, considered the most substantial and most accessible ruin of its type in Somaliland.
 The main feature of the ruined city includes a large rectangular mosque, its 3-metre high walls still standing and which include a mihrab and possibly several smaller arched niches.
 The mosque is surrounded by several old houses, most of whom being partially intact.
 The houses include roofed rooms, as well as compounds of dome-shaped structures lacking doors or windows.
 Just on a slope below the ruined city stands a baobab tree, large enough to suggest that it was planted while the city was inhabited.

 Not much is known about Maduna's history, with its dry-stone architectural style suggesting that Maduna was a contemporary of other ruined cities in Somaliland like Amoud and Abasa, meaning that Maduna was presumably part of the Adal sultanate.
 Swedish-Somali archaeologist Sada Mire dates the ruined city to the 15th–17th centuries.

 Flora and fauna

 El Afweyn is home to a diverse collection of flora and fauna, especially birds.
 Birds native to the town include the Blue-headed Wagtail, the White-winged Tern, the common migrant warbler, the Common Nightingale, the Squacco Heron, the Egyptian vulture, the Wattled Starling and the Lappet-faced Vulture.

 Economy

 El Afweyn's economy is primarily based on the export of livestock.
 The town is home to the largest livestock markets in Sanaag region, and one of the largest in the Horn of Africa.
 The livestock market handles livestock from all corners of the Somali territories and generates a significant percentage of the town's income.

 Education

-There are nine primary and secondary schools located in El Afweyn, including Aadan Abokor Qorsheel School and the Nugaal Primary and Intermediate School, among others.
+There are nine primary and secondary schools located in El Afweyn, including Aadan Abokor Qorsheel School and the Nugaal Primary and Intermediate School, God-Barwaaqo Primary School, Dhabar-mamac primary and intermediate school, among others.